lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-06-22-Why-formalise.md

 The Cambridge hardware verification group had a pragmatic focus.
 Until the Pentium division bug, if I recall correctly, our systems didn't even know about negative numbers.
 Subsequent formalisations of the real numbers, special functions such as $\exp x$ and probability theory were aligned to specific verification objectives.
-My colleagues expressed opinions that seem quite striking now: that it was obvious that all mathematical results could be formalised and that doing so, absent an application, was a waste of time.
+My colleagues expressed opinions that seem quite striking now:

+* that it was obvious that all mathematical material could be formalised
+* that doing so, absent an application, was a waste of time

 Some expressed outright disdain for such time-wasters, who indulged themselves in the beautiful but useless while ignoring hardware/software verification issues of genuine importance.

-I regret to confess that I accepted this view and sometimes discouraged students from working on the formalisation of pure mathematics; I was even careful to include "verification" in the titles of two papers ([this one](https://rdcu.be/bRiRv) and [that one](https://rdcu.be/bRiRA)) on the formalisation of set theory.
+I regret to confess that I accepted this view and sometimes discouraged students from working on the formalisation of pure mathematics.
+I was even careful to include "verification" in the titles of two papers ([this one](https://rdcu.be/bRiRv) and [that one](https://rdcu.be/bRiRA)) on the formalisation of set theory.
 I came up with the slogan that verification forced us to verify mathematics because today's computer systems (those connected with vehicles for example) are specified in terms of models of the real world which are heavily mathematical.